Youth Development Coach

 What you will be doing

-• Facilitating virtual one-on-one and small-group coaching sessions to help student-athletes clarify priorities, sustain accountability, and maintain high engagement
+• Facilitating virtual 1:1 and small-group coaching sessions to clarify priorities, hold students accountable, and sustain high engagement

-• Reviewing progress data from learning platforms to detect signs of disengagement or performance gaps before they escalate
+• Reviewing progress data from learning platforms and spotting disengagement or performance gaps early

-• Facilitating structured virtual workshops addressing mindset, life skills, and personal growth, with active student participation serving as the primary indicator of impact
+• Delivering structured virtual workshops focused on mindset, life skills, and personal growth, where active engagement defines success

-• Establishing trust with each student-athlete so that accountability discussions are experienced as supportive rather than punitive
+• Cultivating trust with each student-athlete so that accountability feels collaborative rather than enforced

 What you will NOT be doing

-• Teaching academic content or delivering curriculum — students advance through self-directed applications; your role centers on engagement and execution
+• Teaching academic content or delivering curriculum — students advance through self-paced apps; your role centers on engagement and execution

-• Waiting for students to report difficulties — you interpret the data and act proactively
+• Reacting to issues only after students report them — you monitor data and act proactively

 Key responsibilities

-Ensure virtual student-athletes remain engaged, advance academically, and develop the life skills required for success beyond the academic environment.
+Ensure virtual student-athletes remain engaged, make consistent academic progress, and develop the life skills necessary for long-term success beyond academics.

 Candidate requirements

-• You have experience coaching or mentoring students or athletes — in a paid or volunteer capacity
+• You've coached or mentored students or athletes in a paid or volunteer capacity

-• You have facilitated group sessions for students or athletes for a minimum of 6 months
+• You've facilitated group sessions for students or athletes for a minimum of 6 months

-• You have worked in a capacity that involved establishing goals and measuring outcomes — and can provide concrete evidence (completion rates, performance improvements, or equivalent metrics)
+• You've worked in a role involving goal-setting and outcome tracking — and can provide measurable results (completion rates, performance gains, or equivalent)

-• You are proficient in conducting virtual sessions using Zoom, Google Meet, or Teams, and have experience using a spreadsheet, LMS, or comparable tool to monitor participant progress
+• You're proficient with virtual meeting platforms like Zoom, Google Meet, or Teams, and have tracked participant progress using spreadsheets, an LMS, or comparable tools

-• You have used an AI tool — Claude, ChatGPT, Copilot, Perplexity, or similar — at least once and can describe the application
+• You've used an AI tool — Claude, ChatGPT, Copilot, Perplexity, or similar — at least once and can describe the use case

-• You are located in Texas and able to attend one in-person event each quarter in Austin, Dallas, Houston, or San Antonio
+• You're located in Texas and able to attend one in-person event per quarter in Austin, Dallas, Houston, or San Antonio

-• You are authorized to work in the US without requiring visa sponsorship
+• You're authorized to work in the US without requiring visa sponsorship

 Nice to have